 I'm altruistic by nature so it's probably unsurprising that I've become involved in a number of educational projects.
 I started teaching whilst running the Computer Science Society at my secondary school in lower sixth and have gone on to work for the University of Bristol's Merchant Venturers School of Engineering Outreach Programme (or MVSE Outreach for short!).

-As part of MVSE Outreach I have helped set up and lead the Digimakers Roadshow programme.
-I created a Micro:bit Space Invaders workshop which we have now taken to over 10 schools across Bristol.
-We'll be continuing this again next year.
+As part of MVSE Outreach I helped set up and lead the Digimakers Roadshow programme.
+I created a Micro:bit Space Invaders workshop which has been to 10s of schools and taught to hundreds of kids as part of Digimakers and Digimakers Roadshow.
 The workshops are completely free and we provide all the equipment necessary.

-MVSE Outreach also runs its main Digimakers event four times per year in the @Bristol science center (just by Millenium Square in Bristol).
+MVSE Outreach also runs its main Digimakers event four times per year in the "We The Curious" science center (just by Millenium Square in Bristol).

 I'm not currently planning to become a teacher, but there is a high chance I will remain heavily involved in education in the future.

-I am happy to continue to be involved in the recruitment of 2nd-year undergraduate students for Caterva's year-long placements.
+I am happily involved annually in the recruitment of 2nd-year undergraduate students for Caterva's year-long placements.
 I work on this freelance on behalf of Essaimage Associates Limited with Robert Owen and other members of the team.
-This year's recruitment has come to an end but we will be starting the next round in late 2017.

 As part of my recruitment work I have undertaken CV reviews and technical interviews via phone (BT Conferencing system) and Skype.
 I interview primarily for the Web/mobile development, Data analysis and Control systems developer roles covering web technologies down to C++ programming.